Jan 6 committee member refuses to rule out subpoenaing Mike Pence

 “We’re not taking anything off the table in terms of witnesses who have not testified,” Mr Schiff replied, adding that he “cannot disclose private conversations” about future witnesses.

 “So Mike Pence is a possibility still?”
-Ms Bash asked.
+Bash asked.

 “Certainly a possibility, we’re not excluding anyone or anything at this point,” said the congressman.